wialon/wiatag-kit-android/README.md

 ```

 ## Example
-First you need to  initialise MessageSender with host, port, unitId and password:
+First you need to initialize MessageSender with Host, Port, DeviceID and Password.
+If you are no using Local, then use 193.193.165.165 for host and 20963 for port.
+Else use your Local settings.
 ```
 MessageSender.initWithHost("193.193.165.165",20963,"123456","unitpassword");
 ```